hypo69/hypo/pytest/gemini/src/logger/logger.md

 8. **Error Handling (`test_logger_invalid_log_path`):** Added a test that checks for a nonexistent log path.
 This is crucial to verify the robustness of the `Logger` class.

-9. **Exception Handling (`test_logger_log_with_exception`):** Demonstrates proper handling of exceptions during logging.
+9. **Exception Handling (`test_logger_log_with_exception`):** DemonStartes proper handling of exceptions during logging.
 This now verifies the correct content in the error log, including the exception type.

 **How to Run the Tests:**